Blog

 Additional information about the top packages (for those who are curious):

-class-validator is a powerful tool that allows you to apply validation rules to JavaScript objects using decorators.
+Class-validator is a powerful tool that allows you to apply validation rules to JavaScript objects using decorators.
 It ensures that the data within an object matches certain conditions before you ise it in your application.
 Alongside its numerous built-in decorators for validation purposes, it offers the flexibility to create custom validation decorators.
 Commonly, it is used in NestJS for validating data within DTOs (Data Transfer Objects).
 Additionally, class-validator generates descriptive and informative validation error messages, significantly enhancing the process of debugging and error resolving.

-class-transformer is a library that facilitates transformations between classes and objects.
+Class-transformer is a library that facilitates transformations between classes and objects.
 It is primarily used to transform plain JavaScript objects into class instances, and vice versa.
 This library proves invaluable in managing intricate data within complex applications and can be used to selectively reveal or conceal specific fields during the transformation process.

 In the context of NestJS, class-validator and class-transformer are used together for automatic validation and transformation of data through the ValidationPipe.
 Furthermore, in scenarios involving using GraphQL with NestJS, the @nestjs/graphql package utilizes class-validator and class-transformer to provide effective validation and transformation features.